 There are also several private high schools, which are, of course, supported by the parents.
 High school graduates can enter colleges if they pass the entrance examinations.

-4. Higher Education: Turkish universities are Republican institutions dedicated to Atatürk’s beliefs.
+5. Higher Education: Turkish universities are Republican institutions dedicated to Atatürk’s beliefs.
 Universities, faculties, institutes, higher education schools, conservatories, vocational higher education schools, police and military academies and colleges, and application-research centers are all examples of higher education institutions.
 The law establishes four-year higher education schools such as universities, faculties, and institutes, whereas the Council of Higher Education (YK) establishes two-year vocational schools, departments, and divisions.
-Universities are supervised by this Council, and its programs must be accredited on a regular basis.
+Universities are supervised by this Council, and its programs must be accredited regularly.
 The Council of Higher Education is a politically and government-agnostic national body of trustees.

 There are rectors, deans, senates, and administrative boards in universities, as well as student councils.
 Turkish is the language of instruction in the majority of university courses.
 Some universities offer courses in English, French, or German, as well as a one-year preparatory year if needed.
 Graduates of high school must pass two exams, the YGS, and the LYS (formerly known as the SS – Student Selection Examination), to be admitted to post-secondary schools.
 Every year, the Student Selection and Placement Center (OSYM) conducts nationwide centralized exams to select candidates for enrollment in each university and faculty based on their grades in related subjects, their high school average results, and their preferences based on each faculty’s student capacity.
 Those with good grades can enroll in four-year undergraduate programs and obtain a bachelor’s degree (BA), whilst those with poor grades can enroll in two-year higher education programs and get an associate degree (AA).